seDirector/Translations/README.md

 8. If approved, your username will be mentioned in seDirector as a contributor!
 9. Make sure to change the comments section at the top of the language file

+A good JSON editor to use is http://jsoneditoronline.org.

 ### 1.2.1.
 Rules to Follow

 1. Do not translate if you don't read and write the language